zfaustk/KHGraphDB/README.md

 See `docs/type.md` and `docs/language.md`.
 Type is still not a string.
 MATCH binds it by KHID.
 Path is a value.
 A graph can be named, cloned, or cut down to a subgraph.
+A Catalog holds several graphs; the query still takes one.